moorinl/wagtail-demo/README.md

 ## Usage

-Run `make install` and create a superuser with `oython manage.py createsuperuser`.
+Run `make install` and create a superuser with `python manage.py createsuperuser`.

 Now check your site at `http:://localhost:8000` by running the command `python manage.py runserver`.